 Question 3.B.
 Continued Membership.
 If you or your family members continue to be involved in the groups that you listed in the previous question, check “yes” and provide an explanation and evidence.
 Continued membership can show that you are so dedicated to these organizations that you cannot simply leave or quit them in order to avoid persecution and may thus strengthen your case for asylum.

 Question 4.
 This asks about your fear of torture.
 Do not answer “yes” here if you do not truly believe you could be tortured upon return to your home country.
-However, if you are applying for withholding of removal under the Torture Convention, you will need to answer “yes” to this question and provide a convincing explanation.
+However, if you are applying for withholding of removal under the Convention Against Torture, you will need to answer “yes” to this question and provide a convincing explanation.

 Part C. “Additional Information About Your Application”

 Question 1.
 This question asks about any previous requests for asylum you might have made.
 Your answer could help or hurt you, depending on the outcome of your or your family members’ applications for asylum.
 You can reapply for asylum if a change in your circumstances materially affects your eligibility.
 If, however, you were denied for a reason such as fraud or criminal history, reapplying is not likely to help you gain approval.
 If your family members were successful in obtaining asylum because of a situation that is similar to yours, it could strengthen your case by showing that an asylum officer or immigration judge granted their request for asylum.